︎EXHIBITIONS | WORK | CV | CONTACT + ABOUT | NEWS

 2023

-Exhibition with Joshua G. Stein curated by Kitty Ross at AB Projects in Los Angeles
+Collaborative Exhibition with Joshua G. Stein curated by Kitty Ross

 Months of conversations between artists Rosemary Holliday Hall, Joshua G. Stein (Radical Craft), and guest curator Kitty Ross revolved around notions of material in geologic, biologic, architectural, atmospheric, and ceramic iterations.